deshsharma/Infra/Docs/DockerK8sLLM.md

 Kubernetes key aspects and its benefits.

 1. **Simplified Deployment and Management:**
     - Kubernetes allows you to deploy and manage containerized applications easily.
     - You don't need to have detailed knowledge of the internal workings of each application.
     - Manual deployment on each host is eliminated, as Kubernetes handles the deployment process.
 2. **Isolation and Compatibility:**
     - Applications running in containers on Kubernetes are isolated from one another.
     - This isolation ensures that different applications running on the same server do not interfere with each other.
     - Cloud providers greatly benefit from this isolation, as they can host applications from multiple organizations on the same hardware, while maintaining complete application separation.
 3. **Abstracting the Infrastructure:**
     - Kubernetes abstracts the underlying infrastructure, allowing you to run applications on thousands of computer nodes as if they were a single, cohesive system.
     - This abstraction simplifies development, deployment, and management for both development and operations teams.
     - Regardless of the cluster size, deploying applications through Kubernetes remains consistent and straightforward.
 4. **Scalability and Resource Utilization:**
     - Kubernetes enables scaling applications across the cluster, providing access to additional resources for deployed apps.
     - The size of the cluster does not affect the deployment process, whether it's a small cluster or a large one, the deployment mechanism remains the same.
 5. **Development and Operations Alignment:**
     - Kubernetes bridges the gap between development and operations teams by providing a unified platform for both.
     - It simplifies development and management processes, making it easier for both teams to collaborate effectively.

 **Kubernetes Architecture**

 A Kubernetes cluster is made up of multiple nodes, which can be divided into two main types:

-1. Master Node:
+1. **Master Node**:
     - The master node is responsible for managing and controlling the entire Kubernetes cluster.
     - It hosts the Kubernetes Control Plane, which includes various components that oversee the cluster's operations.
-  - The Control Plane components include the API server, scheduler, controller manager, and etcd (a distributed key-value store for cluster state).
+    - The **Control Plane components** include the API server, scheduler, controller manager, and etcd (a distributed key-value store for cluster state).
     - The master node receives instructions, schedules and orchestrates workloads, and ensures the desired state of the cluster.
-2. Worker Nodes:
+2. **Worker Nodes**:
     - Worker nodes are where the actual applications and workloads are deployed and executed within the cluster.
     - Each worker node runs a container runtime (e.g., Docker, containerd) to manage and run containers.
     - Worker nodes communicate with the master node and follow its instructions to deploy and manage workloads.
     - The worker nodes report the status of their resources and running containers back to the master node.

 Overall, the master node acts as the brain of the Kubernetes cluster, overseeing the cluster's operations, while the worker nodes execute the actual workloads and applications.
 The master node manages and delegates tasks to the worker nodes, ensuring that the desired state of the cluster is maintained, and applications are running as intended.